KochetovNicolai/Python_822/review_1/README.md

 Labyrinth generator on python 3 with GUI.
-PyQt is used. (requirements.txt) Run MainWindow.py to launch program.
+PyQt is used. (requirements.txt) Run MainWindow.py to launch program or run executable.